Study 11: Tell your friends

 1. “One who testifies to the truth he has experienced, also one who has knowledge of a fact and can give information concerning it.”
-Spirit filled life Bible.
+(See the “Spirit-filled life” Bible.)

 3. “One who bears witness by his death” (Vine)

-The fact is that if a person does not believe on the Son, they are lost.
+The fact is that if people do not believe on the Son, they are lost.
 It is that simple.
 Many other scriptures speak of the need to witness for the Lord Jesus, because the witness to Him is in our hearts.

 Who Should Witness?

 Every Christian needs to get a real picture (Proverbs 29:18) of telling the world all about Jesus.
-Seeing others respond to the move of the Holy Ghost on their heart (Ephesians 3:5) and accepting what the Gospel, the Good news of Jesus says and giving their life to Him, is such an amazing thrill to any Christian.
+Seeing others respond to the move of the Holy Spirit on their heart (Ephesians 3:5) and accepting what the gospel (the good news of Jesus) says and giving their life to Him is such an amazing thrill to any Christian.

 Witnessing is for all people to do.
-We must realise that everything we do is a witness to who we are, so this can be a blessing to the Name of Jesus or bring Him into disrepute.
-We also must remember that witnessing is not just for Church leaders or those who are able to talk well, but for all of us, Mark 16:15.
+We must realise that everything we do is a witness to who we are, so this can be a blessing to the name (reputation) of Jesus or bring Him into disrepute.
+We also must remember that witnessing is not just for church leaders or those who are able to talk well, but for all of us, Mark 16:15.

-5. He appeared to over 500 people to prove the Resurrection.
+- He appeared to over five hundred people to prove the resurrection.

 How do we share?